AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/dataset.md

 # Configure a dataset to capture consent and preference data

-In order for Adobe Experience Platform to process customer consent data, that data must be sent to a dataset whose schema contains consent-related fields.
+In order for Adobe Experience Platform to process your customer consent/preference data, that data must be sent to a dataset whose schema contains fields related to consents and other permissions.
 Specifically, this dataset must be based on the [!DNL XDM Individual Profile] class, and enabled for use in [!DNL Real-time Customer Profile].

-This document provides steps for configuring a dataset to collect consent data in Experience Platform.
-For an overview of the full workflow for collecting consent data in Platform, refer to the [consent collection overview](./overview.md).
+This document provides steps for configuring a dataset to process consent data in Experience Platform.
+For an overview of the full workflow for processing consent/preference data in Platform, refer to the [consent processing overview](./overview.md).

 >[!IMPORTANT]
 >